 - If your image was generated in Word (such as a table or chart), it can be saved as a PDF by going to print it but using the PDF option instead.
 If it is an image placed in Word, then the image needs to be right clicked on and saved as a JPEG.

 We prefer first generation images.
-The resolution needs to be at least 640 x 480 and it would be better at 800 x 600.
+The resolution needs to be at least 640 x 480 but 800 x 600 is preferred.
 We accept the following formats:

 - JPEG (use only the maximum quality compression setting)